josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 16MB CF card, embedded on the main circuit board. holds a proprietary operating system for the machine, uploads ballot information plain text. drivers for the devices. two pcmcia interfaces onthe outside. one used to load the balot information, also to record the count and then offloaded.
 No hardware and software encryption.

 # ES&S iVotronic

+### Brian

+Brian Sean

+At first we were stimied by a password prompt.

+(JLH: get more fro Brian)

+# Kris

 Kris Hardey ([redacted])